PROTECTING

 Our water demand is met by the local bulk water supplier, NamWater, via a pipeline from the base reservoirs in Swakopmund and is sourced from the Orano desalination plant near Wlotzkasbaken.
 Freshwater supply continues to be a challenge for our operation, as our demands are not always met due to engineered or otherwise natural challenges experienced by the suppliers.

-Monthly freshwater usage, as depicted in Figure 10, was above plan for most of 2022.
-This is attributed to low return dam solution recovery from the active paddocks, for which the deficit had to be supplemented with fresh water.
-Similarly on the same figure, water usage per tonne of ore milled records correlate to freshwater usage, with ratios above the set target for some months.
+Monthly freshwater usage, as depicted in the freshwater use per tonne of ore milled, was below plan for most of 2023.
+This is attributed to high return dam solution recovery from the active paddocks and the in-pit dewatering water pumped to seepage dam contributed to less freshwater usage.
+Similarly on the same figure, water usage per tonne of ore milled records correlate to freshwater usage, with ratios below the set target for some months.

-Credits from our continuous improvements and sustained infrastructure maintenance remain visible in our total recycled volumes, with 59.9 per cent of the total water usage (see Figure 9) accredited to recycling.
+Credits from our continuous improvements and sustained infrastructure maintenance remain visible in our total recycled volumes, with 59.2% of the total water usage (see Figure 9) accredited to recycling.

-Our freshwater consumption performance from 2018 until 2022 is depicted in Figure 10.
+Our freshwater consumption performance from 2019 until 2023 is depicted in the figure below.

 Khan River water use

-Saline groundwater from the Khan River aquifer, in conjunction with biodegradable dust suppressant polymers, is used for the purpose of haul-road dust suppression in the open pit.
-A total of 4,780m3 of water was abstracted from the aquifer during 2022, which is 0.55 per cent of the permitted 870,000m3 per year (5.4% in 2021).
-Although our abstraction from the river remains minimal, we continue our monitoring obligations.
-In compliance with the abstraction permit conditions, annual reports derived from the water-level and vegetation-monitoring programmes are sent to the Ministry of Agriculture, Water and Land Reform
+Saline groundwater from the Khan River aquifer, in conjunction with biodegradable dust suppressant polymers, is used for the purpose of haul road dust suppression in the open pit.
+The business is permitted to abstract 870,000m3 per annum from the aquifer.
+In 2023, there were no abstractions made from the Khan River, which represents an absolute reduction from 4,780m3 (0.55% of permitted annual volume) which was abstracted in 2022.
+In compliance with the abstraction permit conditions, annual reports derived from the water level and vegetation monitoring programmes are submitted to the Ministry of Agriculture, Water and Land Reform (“MAWLR”)

 Air quality management